g-semer/Amazon-dataset-unsupervised-learning/README.md

 # The outcome
 In the end, the program was not able to achieve the desired clustering.
 This became apparent from the plots, but mostly from the 50% accuracy of the predictions.

+# The next step
+At the moment my knowledge of unsupervised learning from the seminar ends here.
+Also, I achieved my main goal of getting used to pandas and matplotlib, so I will stop here.
+But I might try finishing it after getting a bit further into the seminar.